 INTRODUCTION

-The purpose of vessel traffic services (VTS) is to improve the safety and efficiency of navigation, and protect the marine environment and/or the adjacent shore area, work sites and offshore installations from possible adverse effects of maritime traffic.
-Some VTS centres may also have a role to play in other activities such as maritime security.
+The purpose of vessel traffic services is to contribute to safety of life at sea, safety and efficiency of navigation and the protection of the marine environment within the VTS area by mitigating the development of unsafe situations.

-VTS authorities are responsible for ensuring that the objectives of a VTS are met.
-This includes ensuring that the standards set by the competent authority for levels of service and operator qualifications are adhered to.
+VTS providers are responsible for ensuring that the objectives set by the competent authority are met (IALA Guidline G1131 – Setting and Measuring VTS Objectives). .
 The authority delegated to VTS staff should be clearly identified in the documented operational procedures of a VTS.
-Such procedures should be an integral part of a verifiable Safety Management System for the VTS.
-Properly implemented quality control programme approved by the competent authority can ensure that the standards set for the type and level of service are consistently maintained, and that the service is delivered accurately, efficiently and effectively.
+Such procedures should be an integral part of a verifiable Safety Management System (SMS) or any other applicable standards for the VTS.

-This Guideline has been prepared as to assist VTS authorities in identifying key aspects that should be considered when developing operational procedures for a VTS centre.
+This Guideline has been prepared to assist in identifying key aspects that should be considered when developing operational procedures for a VTS centre.
 The list is neither mandatory nor exhaustive and should be adapted to suit individual needs.
 In preparing this Guideline it is recognised that:

-The nature of the tasks and activities to be performed will depend on the capability of the VTS, the VTS area and the type and level of services to be provided.
+The nature of the tasks and activities to be performed will depend on the capability of the VTS, the VTS area and the level of services to be provided.
 In general, these tasks and activities all involve collecting, processing, evaluating and disseminating information.
 The collection and dissemination of this information will involve both internal and external communications, while information will be processed within the VTS centre itself.
 The level of decision-making that can be taken within the VTS centre should be clearly identified.

 The objectives of the VTS can only be met through co-operation and trust among users of the service, VTS personnel and allied services.
-This can only be achieved through the reliability of the VTS information, which is dependent on the assured availability, continuity and quality of the service provided to all stake-holders.
+This can only be achieved through the reliability of the VTS information, which is dependent on the assured availability, continuity and quality of the service provided to all stakeholders.

 A clear distinction is made in this document between internal and external procedures.

-Internal Procedures – procedures that cover the day-to-day running of a VTS centre or sub-centre, including the operation of systems and sensors, interactions among the staff and the internal management of data.
+Internal Procedures – procedures that cover the day-to-day running of a VTS centre, including but not limited to the operation of systems and sensors, interactions among the staff and the internal managementetc.

-External Procedures – procedures that govern the interaction with participating vessels and allied services (defined as services actively involved in the safe and efficient passage of the vessel through the VTS area).
+External Procedures – procedures that govern the interaction with participating vessels and allied services .

 A further distinction is made between routine and emergency procedures.

-To achieve a standardised operations/performance within the VTS centre, clearly defined operating procedures, particularly those relating to external communications are paramount.
+To achieve a standardised operations/performance within the VTS centre, clearly defined operating procedures are paramount.
 This will assist the user in understanding information or instructions given by the VTS.

-It is recommended that the operating procedures are documented in manuals.
-The responsible authority should assign a person responsible to keep the procedures up to date.

-These procedures should be available to all VTS personnel in all applicable locations (e.g. head office, VTS centre, training centre, etc.) in, both electronic and printed version.
-The electronic version facilitates searching within the document and keeping it up to date.
-These standard operating procedures should be an integral part of regular training and adherence to procedures should be monitored.
+It is recommended that the operating procedures are documented and updated in electronic and / or printed version.
+The records of updates should be kept.
+Updated procedures should be available to VTS personnel in all applicable locations.
+These standard operating procedures should be an integral part of training and adherence should be monitored.